aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

   * Cluster and Application Lifecycle Management best-practices with AWS and Rancher.
 (15m)
   * Supply Chain Security and Management with AWS and Rancher.
 (15m)

 ## Workshop Outcomes
-* Able to explore and manage RKE2/EKS Kubernetes Clusters.
+* Ability to explore and manage RKE2/EKS Kubernetes Clusters.
-* Able to deploy Kubernetes clusters from the Rancher Management Console.
+* Ability to deploy Kubernetes clusters from the Rancher Management Console.
-* Able to deploy Kubernetes Applications from the Rancher Management Console.
+* Ability to deploy Kubernetes Applications from the Rancher Management Console.
-* Able to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
+* Ability to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
-* Understand best-practices for deploying and managing Kubernetes with AWS and Rancher.
+* Understanding of best-practices for deploying and managing Kubernetes with AWS and Rancher.
-* Understand best-practices for securing and managing Software Supply Chains with AWS and Rancher.
+* Understanding of best-practices for securing and managing Software Supply Chains with AWS and Rancher.

 ## Workshop Audience
 * Practitioners seeking solutions to easily and simply manage Kubernetes workloads with AWS and Rancher.

 ## Workshop Costs
 * For the expected 3 hour workshop duration, the total cost of the AWS resources is expected to be less than $10.

 ## Now Let's Get Started...